JBShady/COD5-Remastered/README.md

 * Added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut)
 * Added missing taunt animations that were only into future maps
 * Added the Nacht original "sprint" crawler animation to bridge the transition between the first two maps because they feel similar, but it remains cut on Der Riese
-* Added a second new cut "super sprinter" that comes after round 10, toggleable under "Enemy Intensity" in Game Options.
-Note that disabling this is considered a cheat and records will not save
+* Added a cut rare type of "super sprinter" that comes after round 10, toggleable under "Enemy Intensity" in Game Options.
+Note that disabling this is considered a cheat and high round records will not save
 * Added easter egg scripted dialogue for Player 4
 * Added easter egg PA system music that can play after using the traps too much